frederic-perez/AmE-dictionary/data/dictionary.md

 __out of the woods__
 __out-and-out__ _adj_ Complete; in all ways. _He’s an out-and-out crook._
 __out-of-body__ _adj_
+__out-of-order execution__ _n_ :two: In computer engineering, _out-of-order execution_ (or more formally dynamic execution) is a paradigm used in most high-performance central processing units to make use of instruction cycles that would otherwise be wasted.
 __out-of-pocket__
 __out-of-the-box__
 __outage__ _n_ :five::hammer: _Power outages._